Heat pump check

 The five things a real installer would ask.

-We pull your EPC, read your roof and garden from satellite, and use your floorplan to size a system that suits how the home’s actually laid out.
+We pull your EPC, read your roof and garden from satellite, and combine it with a few quick answers to size a system that suits how the home’s actually laid out.

 • Hot water + radiator sizing